Judge dismisses turnaround guru's racketeering case vs McKinsey

 The decision is part of a larger battle between McKinsey and Alix that has been waged since at least 2016 across multiple courts.
 Alix has said he is fighting for the integrity of the bankruptcy system, while McKinsey has said Alix is using the courts to try to stifle competition.

-Alix said that McKinsey's bankruptcy work was a "criminal enterprise" that generated an unlawful profit of at least $101 million (£83.2 million), at the expense of AlixPartners, the firm Alix founded.
+Alix said that McKinsey's bankruptcy work was a "criminal enterprise" that generated an unlawful profit of at least $101 million, at the expense of AlixPartners, the firm Alix founded.

 In Monday's ruling, U.S. Judge Jesse Furman of Manhattan dismissed claims brought under a racketeering law known as RICO that McKinsey had harmed AlixPartners.